-You will respond to questions related to topics discussed in your class such as:

-How the physical space impacts student behavior and learning Why are rules and procedures critical for a positive environment and how do you develop, teach and reinforce the ones you make or Describe what you will do on the first day of class.
+You will respond to questions related to topics discussed in your class such as 1.
+How the physical space impacts student behavior and learning 2.
+Why are rules and procedures critical for a positive environment and how do you develop, teach and reinforce the ones you make or 3.
+Describe what you will do one the first day of class.